MicrosoftDocs/appcenter-docs/docs/general/pricing.md

 - Distribution: Unlimited distribution to users, and stores
 - Distribution: Unlimited use of CodePush
 - Test: Unlimited launch tests
-- Push: Unlimited Push Notifications
+- Push: Unlimited push Notifications

 ## The free tier